emracatal/emracatal/README.md

 - 👻 Hi, I’m Emra
-- 👩‍💻 I’m interested in Full Stack Development
+- 👩‍💻 I’m interested in Full Stack Development and Software Testing
-- 🌱 I’m currently learning JavaScript,HTML,CSS,Java
+- 🌱 I know JavaScript,HTML,CSS,Java
 - 👩‍🎓 I already learned that becoming a software developer, i have signed up to be a lifelong student
 - 📩 How to reach me: emracatal@gmail.com
 - May the 🐼's be with you